kriskowal/kriskowal.com/content/bbbb/bbbb.md

 So, the largest expressible number in a byte is 255 and we write that as `0xFF`.

+# Of bucks and bytes

+By dint of a strange coïncidence, the word “bit” means an eighth of a byte and also an eighth of a dollar.
+The word dollar comes from Spanish, and the Spanish got the word from a specific silver mine in a town of modern Czechia called Joachimsthal, or Saint Joachim’s Dale.
+So, the German “thal” means valley, is also seen in “neanderthal”, and gave English both the word “dale” and “dollar”.

+The silver dollar also gave Spanish pesos de ocho, or pieces of eight, which were slices of the dollar coin.
+Americans of the Victorian era called these bits, so a “two-bit saloon” costed twenty-five cents.

+Thus, there are eight bits to the dollar.
+The other <em>coining</em> of bit was for parts of a byte, but long before there was agreement that a byte should have eight bits.
+Many other word lengths existed.

 # Counting

 In the binary book, you can add one to a number by turning the page.